Your Guide to Napa Valley on a Budget

 Acumen Wine

-If you’ve indulged in some wine tasting at any of Napa’s urban tasting rooms (such as JaM Cellars, New Frontier Wine Co., or Acumen Wine Gallery—all worthy of a visit), we wouldn’t blame you if a grilled cheese is calling your name.
+If you’ve indulged in some wine tasting at any of Napa’s urban tasting rooms (such as Lithology, The Lounge or Acumen Wine Gallery—both worthy of a visit), we wouldn’t blame you if a grilled cheese is calling your name.
 In such a circumstance, check out Melted, a downtown sandwich shop specializing in ooey gooey grilled cheese sandwiches—most of which are priced under $14.
 Nearby, Bounty Hunter offers happy hour specials Monday through Friday, featuring such deals as a $14 BBQ sampler plate and $7 wines by the glass.

 If you’re hungry for more budget-conscious food ideas, check out one of Napa’s food trucks.
 Offering everything from burgers and sandwiches to tacos and hot dogs, if you spot one while cruising around town, your taste buds (and your wallet) will surely thank you.
 Though not in downtown Napa, one of our go-to food trucks is at Clif Family Winery in St. Helena, where you’ll find seasonal salads and snacks under $15—many made with organic ingredients grown in their own garden.